hetalang/heta-specifications/modules.md

 The first row must include property identifiers, the other rows includes the values of the properties.
 The column with reserved header `on` can be used to turn off the import of the row.
 Zero value here means: "do not compile this line".

-Path rules:

-- nested properties are shown by dot (.) notation
-- arrays are noted by `[]` at the end of path.
-Array items are splitted by `;` symbol.
-- empty cells do not define any value.

-Additional properties in insert action:
+Additional properties of `#include` action:

 - `omitRows` property can be set to skip several rows between header (first row) and component rows.
-- `sheet` property clarify which sheet should be loaded starting from 0, the default value is `0`; The XLSX file can include any number of sheets but each sheet must be included separately.
+- `sheet` property clarify which sheet should be loaded starting from `1`, the default value is `1`; This is useful for formats supporting multiple sheets like XLSX.
+For this case file can include any number of sheets but each sheet must be included separately by a separate `#include` statement.

 **Example:**